 5 Steps to Redecorate Your Living Room for Zero Dollars

-If you’re anything like me, you’re spending a LOT more time at home these days.
-And as you sit there pondering this CRAZY world, you might be looking around your room and thinking ‘hmmm, maybe I’ll deep clean, maybe I’ll declutter, maybe I’ll drink some wine’.
+If you’re anything like me and enjoy spending time at home, you likely spend a LOT of this time looking at the same things.
+And like me, you’ve probably sat there thinking ‘…maybe I’ll deep clean, maybe I’ll redecorate, maybe I’ll declutter, maybe I’ll drink some wine’.
 And guess what?
 You can do ALL OF THOSE THINGS AT THE SAME TIME if you’re a great multi-tasker like me (wink wink).

-And let me tell you, there’s a LOT you can do to a room without spending any money and I’m here to give you some tips on how to do that.
-If you want to spend money, you can fill your lil boots, but I’m here with the most BUDGET of budget-friendly ideas to help you feel a bit more at home in your home.
+Seriously, there’s SO MUCH you can do to a room without spending any money (assuming you have wine on hand).
+If you want to spend money, you can fill your lil boots – a little retail therapy can be good.
+HOWEVER, I’m here with the most BUDGET of budget-friendly ideas to help you feel a bit more at home in your home.

 You can’t do ANYTHING decoratively until you clean your room (flashback to teenage years).
 And I don’t just want you to clean it, I want you to declutter it too, creating a relatively blank slate to work with.
 I’ve covered the guts n’ glory of cleaning/decluttering in the first chapter of my E-Book, ‘The 5 Room Fix, Love The Home You Love In‘ and this section alone would be a MASSIVE blog post, so I’m just going to hit the key points here…